BLOG > Pensacola Chapter of FPRA - Board Roles

 Secretary: The duties of Secretary of Chapter shall be responsible for the proper recording of proceedings of meetings of the chapter, Board of Directors and all committees; and compilation and distribution of agenda at monthly luncheons.
 Will take notes during monthly professional development presentations and use the notes to prepare or coordinate (Allows for the recruitment of blog writers) the preparation of a monthly blog for the VP-Technology to use in the monthly newsletter and post on the chapter’s web page.

-Vice President – Technology: The Vice President of Technology’s primary responsibilities shall include the administration and scheduling of social media content; publication of monthly newsletter; maintenance and update of Chapter website; and publication of monthly blog to synopsize luncheon presentations.
+Vice President – Digital Media: The Vice President of Technology’s primary responsibilities shall include the administration and scheduling of social media content; maintenance and update of Chapter website; and publication of monthly blog to synopsize luncheon presentations.
 He/she shall also work with Vice President of Communications, Professional Development and Networking to digitally market other Chapter needs and interests.
 Will work with the Secretary to post a monthly blog about the professional development topic presented at monthly meetings in the monthly newsletter and post on the chapter’s web page.

 Vice President – Image: The Vice President of Image shall serve as the chief liaison and organizer of all state expectations for local and state Image Awards.
 He/she shall manage and oversee the Image program on the Chapter level; coordinate, update and distribute chapter’s annual calls for entries; promote Image competition on the Chapter level; secure local judges for our local state Golden Image partners; order awards from State office; and plan and coordinate awards event, including script and slide presentation development and securing of presenters.